saisusheelkode/Sai/README.md

 The University of Alabama in Huntsville, Huntsville, AL, USA

 * Advisor: Distinguished Prof. Yuri Shtessel
-* Dissertation: “Aerospace Sliding Mode Control Toolbox: Relative Degree Approach with Resource Prospector Lander and Launch Vehicle Case Studies.”
+* Dissertation: “Development of Aerospace Sliding Mode Control Toolbox: Relative Degree Approach with Resource Prospector Lander and Launch Vehicle Case Studies.”

 ## M.S., Mechanical and Aerospace Engineering
 The University of Alabama in Huntsville, Huntsville, AL, USA